davebenson/doom4-walkthrough/README.md

 # Mission 12: VEGA Central Processing

 Notes on Combat Challenges:
 * Variety is the Spice of Death III:  there's a lot of Imps, including 4 right soon after entering the building.
+Possessed Engineers also can be glory-killed to satisfy this requirement.
 * Gore Pinata: Plenty of opportunities for this as well.
 * My Teeth are Sharper: you can jump and chainsaw if needed.